purescript-freedom/purescript-freedom/docs/02-Concepts.md

 For example, the portal—like the portal of React.js—that is used often for modal and dropdown and so on.
 You can implement it with this mechanism.

-In summary, it is very useful in `purescript-freedom` that it can't manage user defined local state.
+In summary, it is very useful in `purescript-freedom` that can't manage user defined local state.

 `purescript-freedom` has already some packages used in its mechanism.